nickbrandt/gitlab-ui/CONTRIBUTING.md

 ## Automatic documentation

-We have automated as much of our documentation as possible (for example props, inherited props, links to underlying documentation, etc.) and kept manual tasks (for example name of vue-bootstrap component, slot descriptions, etc.) at an absolute minimum.
+We have automated as much of our documentation as possible (for example props, inherited props, links to underlying documentation, etc.) and kept manual tasks (for example name of vue-bootstrap component, slot descriptions, etc.) to an absolute minimum.
 The target for our documentation components and exports is to have them automatically integrated into [design.gitlab.com](https://design.gitlab.com).
 The main component for documentation is called `component_documentation_generator.vue`.

 ### Component documentation info